-The menu is a collection of uncomplicated but reliably prepared Vietnamese (pho, bun bo nam bo), Chinese (dumplings, sticky rice cakes, fried rice), Thai (green papaya salad, curries), and Japanese (moji) classics.
-I most enjoy here the steamed tapioca dumplings stuffed with minced pork and shrimp (€6), the caramelized pork belly (thịt kho tàu; €10), and the stir-fried rice cakes with bits of chicken and a sweet-spicy soy-based sauce (€9).
+The menu is a collection of uncomplicated but reliably prepared Vietnamese (pho, bun bo nam bo), Chinese (dumplings, fried rice, sticky rice cakes), Thai (green papaya salad, curries), and Japanese (moji) classics.
+I most enjoy here the steamed tapioca dumplings with minced pork and shrimp (€6), the caramelized pork belly (thịt kho tàu; €10), and the stir-fried rice cakes with bits of chicken (€9).
 Cash only!

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.